davidaarmstrong/asmcjr/README.md

 # asmcjr
 This package supports the book ["Analyzing Spatial Models of Choice and Judgment with R" ](https://www.crcpress.com/Analyzing-Spatial-Models-of-Choice-and-Judgment-with-R/Armstrong-II-Bakker-Carroll-Hare-Poole-Rosenthal/p/book/9781466517158).
 In its second edition, much of the R code has been streamlined.
 This package contains all of the data and functions to replicate the analyses in the book.

+You can install using the `install_github()` function from the `devtools` package.
+The package requires compilation, so Windows users will have to install [Rtools](https://cran.r-project.org/bin/windows/Rtools/) first.